rxdu/libgraph/README.md

 1. Simply copy content of the "src" folder to your project and include "graph/graph.hpp".
 2. If you're using CMake, you could integrate the library to your project by adding this repository as a git submodule.
 Then use "add_subdirectory()" in your CMakeLists.txt to add the library to your build tree.
-3. You can build and install this library to your system path and use CMake "find_package(graph REQUIRED)" to find the library and add dependency by using "target_link_libraries(your_app PRIVATE rdu::graph)".
+3. You can build and install this library to your system path and use CMake "find_package(graph REQUIRED)" to find the library and add dependency by using "target_link_libraries(your_app PRIVATE xmotion::graph)".

 ## 3. Build the demo & pack the library